skynettoday/skynet-today/content/news/_posts/2017-08-12-facebook-chatbot-language.md

 author: andrey_kurenkov
 tags: [Facebook,BigBiz,chatbot,NLP,panic]
 ---
-A truly astounding exemplar of how coverage of AI goes horribly wrong, in both outcome and process.
+A truly astounding exemplar of how coverage of AI goes horribly wrong.

 ## What Happened
 The paper that originated all this terror has the fun seemingly un-scary title ["Deal or No Deal?
 End-to-End Learning for Negotiation Dialogues"](https://arxiv.org/abs/1706.05125) and was done by researchers from Facebook and the Georgia Institute of Technology.
 As the title implies, the problem being addressed is the creation of AI models for human-like negotation through natural language.
 To tackle this, the researchers first collected a brand new dataset of 5808 negotations between plain ol' humans with the data-collection powerhorse Mechanical Turk.